ahmadawais/awesome-random-stuff/readme.md

+### November 5, 2020
+- [Undesign | Collection of free design tools and resources for makers, developers and designers](https://undesign.learn.uno/) - Collection of free design tools and resources for makers, developers and designers
 ### October 24, 2020
 - [PatternPad - Create beautiful patterns for presentations, social media or branding.](https://patternpad.com/) - PatternPad offers unlimited unique pattern designs that fit your style.
 Ideal for branding, presentations, social media posts or customising products.
 ### October 22, 2020